gonzaloaizpun/KalebooFramework/readme.md

 Kaleboo framework will automatically expose ExpressJs routes for Listings and Models items by their id's followed by responses generated with the Async Framework.

 ### Assumptions?
-Kaleboo Framework understands only `2 types` of MySQL tables structure.
+Kaleboo Framework understands `3 types` of MySQL tables structure.

 **TYPE A - Relantionships whitin 2 differentes models:**